Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_demo.md

     - Emulating a complete computer.
     - Virtual machine brings the full software stack (kernel, libraries etc.)
     - Has a (type 1/2) hypervisor.
 Type 1 runs on bare metal while type 2 runs within an operating system.
 Distinction not always clear.
-    - Might need/benefit from virtualization technologies (VT-X)
+    - Might need/benefit from virtualization technologies (VT-X).
     - Great flexibility.
 Can run (normally) any operating system that runs on the virtualized platform.
     - Strict separation from host operating system.
 (Popular for safety critical tasks: c't banking os, Desinfec't, Remote laptops)
 - Focus of lecture will be on Linux and Linux-based containers and VMs.